 Image by crilaman from Pixabay

 The two remaining buildings, the Mausoleum of Theodoric and the Basilica of Saint Apollinare in Classe, are a little farther away.
 And while the first is within reasonable walking distance, to visit S. Apollinare in Classe, I suggest you rely on public transportation or catch a taxi.
-Both are beautiful landmarks, but if you’ve had enough of mosaics and Paleochristian art, you might consider visiting other Ravenna attractions.
+Both are beautiful landmarks.
+However, if you’ve had enough of mosaics and Paleochristian art, you might consider visiting other Ravenna attractions.

 Tip: Guided tours of Ravenna mosaics